Nigerian Currency: Hidden Things You Need to Know About Naira & Kobo

 The introduction of coins was in that same 1973, in denominations of 12, 1, 5, 10, and 25 kobo, with the 12 and 1 kobo in bronze and the higher denominations in cupro-nickel.

-On 28 February 2007, new coins were issued in denominations of 50 kobo, 1 and 2 naira, with the 1 and 2 naira bimetallic.
+On 28 February 2007, new coins were issued for denominations of 50 kobo, 1 and 2 naira, with 1 and 2 naira bimetallic.
 Some Nigerians expressed concerns over the usability of the ₦2 coin.

 In 1989 50K and N1 notes were changed to coins.
 In recent times the kobo coin is no longer in use as the value can no longer purchase items.